Description of the Stereoscopic .PNG Image File Format (stER chunk) Table of ContentsBackPreviousNext

 IMPORTANT: Even if the padding pixels are never displayed, their values must always be valid because an application, not supporting the sTER chunk, will display the complete image with the padding pixels.
 (The only dangerous case is the color palette case with less entries in the palette than the bit depth can produces.)
 In the example above, we are using grayscale padding pixels only to make the padding region more obvious to see.

-The reason to put right image at left and left image at right is simply because the Cross-Eyed Display Technique is more flexible than the Parallel Eyes Display Technique.
-The Parallel Eyes Display Technique limits the distance (so the size of images) between right and left center of images on screen to be less than the distance between your eyes.
-By example, the Parallel Eyes Display Technique used on a Web page can work well on a 17" monitor but not on a 19" monitor (unless you can move your eye globes in opposite direction without been injured!).
+The reason to put right image at left and left image at right is simply because the Cross-Eyed Display Technique is more flexible than the Parallel-Eyes Display Technique.
+The Parallel-Eyes Display Technique limits the distance (so the size of images) between right and left center of images on screen to be less than the distance between your eyes.
+By example, the Parallel-Eyes Display Technique used on a Web page can work well on a 17" monitor but not on a 19" monitor (unless you can move your eye globes in opposite direction without been injured!).
 The Cross-Eyed Display Technique does not have this limitation and works 100% of the time.

-Applications, those do not yet support the sTER chunk, will simply display an image composed of a right image followed by a left image with sometimes some padding pixels between them.
-In such applications, you will still be able to view the stereoscopic image by using the Cross-Eyed Viewing technique, since the storing format of the right/left images follows the rules of the Cross-Eyed Display Technique.
+Applications, those do not yet support the sTER chunk, will simply display an image composed of two subimages with sometimes some padding pixels between them.
+In such applications, you will still be able to view the stereoscopic image by using the Cross-Eyed Viewing technique if storage mode==0, or using the Parallel-Eyes Viewing technique if storage mode==1.

 t.gif (141 bytes) tr.gif (162 bytes)